donomii/portprog/docs/README.md

 ## Adding your own

 The whole purpose of this is to manage your own downloads.
-You can easily add any file you want, just go to the packages directory (or packages-windows), copy a file there, and change it to download from the url you want.
+You can easily add any download you want, just go to the packages directory (or packages-windows), copy a file there, and change it to download from the url you want.

 Then rerun portprog, and it will download and unpack your file.